2 found dead in new Third Ward home from possible carbon monoxide poisoning

-Police responded to the 3000 block of Burkett Street Wednesday night where a deceased middle-aged mane and middle-aged woman were found inside their home.
+Police responded to the 3000 block of Burkett Street Wednesday night where a deceased middle-aged man and middle-aged woman were found inside their home.

 Death Investigation: 3000 Burkett Deceased male and female found inside apartment.
 Preliminary info: carbon monoxide poisoning from generator.
 Medical Examiner enroute #hounews CC8— Houston Police (@houstonpolice) February 20, 2020